Global impact measurement

 * You can read about our local sustainability commitments in the ‘drop-down’ headings below.

 Overall, Zurich globally will continue maintaining carbon neutrality for our operations, which has been achieved since 2014.
+As part of our carbon neutrality commitment, our first priority is to reduce emissions through operational efficiency measures and then offset the remaining emissions by purchasing certified carbon credits.

-As part of our commitment to sustainability, Zurich is a signatory of the UNEP FI Principles for Sustainable Insurance and the Principles for Responsible Investment.
+As part of our commitment to sustainability, Zurich Group is a signatory of the UNEP FI Principles for Sustainable Insurance and the Principles for Responsible Investment.

 We are also a global leading impact investor.
 In 2017, Zurich globally became the first private sector investor to introduce impact targets.
 In 2018, we developed an impact measurement framework to track the success of our impact portfolio.
 Our portfolio includes green, social and sustainability bonds which contribute funding to renewable projects within Australia and across the globe.

-USD 5.8 billion in impact investing, which has delivered:
+USD 7.9 billion in impact investing, which has delivered:

-2.9 million metric tons of CO2-equivalent emissions avoided
+4.5 million metric tons of CO2-equivalent emissions avoided

-3.7 million people benefited
+4.6 million people benefitted

 We measure the impact of our shareholder assets using a